Back-to-School Guide

 Read|Watch|Listen (RWL) replaces traditional “summer reading” with an engaging, relevant, community-building experience that helps students gain greater sociocultural awareness.
 It is entirely optional, non-assessed, and a fun way to connect with ideas and one another.
 Students, faculty, and families are encouraged to engage the program to whatever degree they’d like.

-The Lists This year’s rising Yellow Tie seniors identified books, movies, and albums that they believe AWS students should be familiar with.
-These selections represent a wide range of perspectives and voices, and each one tells a different type of story.
-The Yellow Tie class invites the community to “Choose Your Own Adventure”.
-They ask that an adventure is chosen either Growing Up, Raising Awareness, or Courage and that students engage in all three categories of that chosen theme.
+The Lists This year's rising Red Tie seniors identified books, movies, and albums that they believe AWS students should be familiar with.
+These selections represent a wide range of perspectives and voices, and each one tells a different type of story while still holding to the chosen theme of "Transformative Journeys and Personal Growth."

 *Disclaimer: Some of the RWL works are for a mature audience.
 Students should talk with their families before watching, reading, or listening to any of the works below.